rushsinging/vimrc/README.md

 	sh ~/.vim_runtime/install_basic_vimrc.sh

-## How to install the Awesome version?
+## How to install the Jade version?
-The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
+The Jade version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following:

 	git clone git://github.com/rushsinging/vimrc.git ~/.vim_runtime
-	sh ~/.vim_runtime/install_awesome_vimrc.sh
+	sh ~/.vim_runtime/install_jade_vimrc.sh

 Tested on mac(Mac X OS 10.8.2) and ubuntu(12.04)